pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Always do right.
 This will gratify some people and astonish the rest."
 --Mark Twain

-"Always acknoledge a fault frankly.
+"Always acknowledge a fault frankly.
 This will throw those in authority off their guard and give you the opportunity to commit more."
---Mark Twain

-"You can't reason with your heart; it has its own laws, and thumps about things which the intellect scorns."
---Mark Twain

-"There isn't time---so brief is life---for bickerings, apologies, heartburnings, callings to account.
-There is only time for loving---& but an instant, so to speak, for that."
 --Mark Twain

 "The darling mispronunciations of childhood!---dear me, there's no music that can touch it; and how one grieves when it wastes away and dissolves into correctness, knowing it will never visit his bereaved ear again."